Thomas Hope Hospital

-Thomas Hope Hospital is a health facility in Strand Street, Langholm, Dumfries and Galloway, Scotland.
+Thomas Hope Hospital is a health facility at Market Place, Langholm, Dumfries and Galloway, Scotland.
 It is managed by NHS Dumfries and Galloway.

 History

 The facility was financed by a large legacy from Thomas Hope, a retailing entrepreneur who had worked in the United States.
 It was designed by John Henry Townsend Wodd in the Jacobean style and opened as the Thomas Hope Hospital for the Poor in 1897.
 The design included an octagonal mortuary.
 The hospital joined the National Health Service as the Thomas Hope Hospital in 1948.